 Catherine enjoys the sunshine, anything outdoors, knitting, hiking, gardening, and spending time with her family, friends, and 14 year old son.

 Sarah Dinger, CPM, LDM (she, her)

 Sarah started on the midwifery path at Birthingway College of Midwifery in Portland in 2016 and completed core coursework there.
 She began attending births that year, supporting families primarily in the hospital setting as a doula.
 In 2017 she started her apprenticeship with Celeste Kersey, CPM, LDM, attending home births in rural Oregon, and also began apprenticing with Catherine at Unfurling Birth in early 2019.
 She became a CPM in November 2020 and licensed as an LDM in early 2021.
 She has been a member of the Oregon Midwifery Council since 2018.

 Sarah grew up in Ithaca, NY, then received a BFA in apparel design from Rhode Island School of Design before moving to Portland in 2003.
 However, she stopped working in design after the birth of her first baby in 2005.
 This baby was followed by two more, both born at home with midwives, providing Sarah's first exposure to the midwifery model of care and planting the seed that would eventually lead her to pursue this path herself.

 Sarah has a passion for evidence-based care, connection, and for supporting clients' agency as they navigate health care choices.
 She wants clients to feel held and supported as they apply their own values to their journeys into birth and parenting.
 She had the opportunity to work closely with a lactation consultant while in school and loves to offer help with breast and chest feeding.

 Sarah recently welcomed her fourth baby, who was born at home in October of 2020.
-When she's not feeding the baby, working or homeschooling, she enjoys sewing, making pottery, being with her dog, gardening, and using plants to make medicine.
+When she's not feeding the baby, working or homeschooling, she enjoys sewing, making pottery, being with her dog and cats, gardening, and using plants to make medicine.